Top Electric Standing Desk Converter Reviews

 More and more people are using two or more monitors these days, and many are using all-in-one PCs (e.g. the iMac) or large panoramic displays.
 After years of seeing LCD monitors get lighter and lighter, the average user’s desktop monitor heft has started to increase again.
 Add the weight of ergonomic monitor arms that bring your screens to the proper height when switching between sitting and standing, and the overall effect is only increased.
 (When we stand our lower spines stretch out, making the distance between keyboard and monitors greater and necessitating an ergonomic arm to eliminate strain from neck craning.)

-So if you’re one of those heavy duty users already, or you think you might eventually switch to more and/or larger monitors, you should certainly consider electric.
+So if you’re one of those heavy-duty users already, or you think you might eventually switch to more and/or larger monitors, you should certainly consider electric.
 Electric models generally have better weight capacity than other types of standing desk converters.

-2. Easy & Effortless Adjustment (Easy on the Back)
+2. Easy & Effortless Adjustment

-The other classic criteria for choosing electric is when you’re prone to suffering from low back pain.
+The other classic criteria for choosing an electric standing desk converter is when you’re prone to suffering from low back pain.
 Some manual converters, notoriously the Varidesk units (and their many Chinese copycat competitors) force the user to lean over to lift the work surface to standing height.
 With an electric unit, there’s no leaning over to assist the lift.
 Compared to some post & base converters, there’s also no holding up your monitors while you adjust their height position relative to the work surface – a serious problem for many people with shoulder issues.
 So if you have any of these ergonomic concerns, electric is now a very practical choice—and one that no longer has to break the bank.

 Most of the electrics come with options for multiple monitors, but not all do, so you’ll want to be sure your model comes with an easy way to adjust your monitor height when you stand.
 We’ll cover all this and more in the detailed lab-test reviews you can click over to from the abstract summaries below.